drew94591/risk_return_portfolio/README.md

 # Fund Risk-Management Analyzer
 This project evaluates four new investment options to determine which should be included in a firm's client portfolio.
 The four funds evaluated are Soros Fund Management LLC, Paulson & Co.
-Inc, Tiger Global Management LLC, and Berkshire Hathaway Inc. Each fund's performance will be analyzed against the S&P 500.
-The fund with the most investment potential will be based upon the following key risk-management metrics:
+Inc, Tiger Global Management LLC, and Berkshire Hathaway Inc. Each fund's performance will be compared to the S&P 500 during the years 2014-2020.
+The fund with the most investment potential will be analyzed based upon the following key risk-management metrics:

 * Daily Returns
 * Standard Deviations